thejoshwolfe/yauzl/README.md

  * `externalFileAttributes`
  * `relativeOffsetOfLocalHeader`

+These fields are of type `Buffer`, and represent variable-length bytes before being processed:
+ * `fileNameRaw`
+ * `extraFieldRaw`
+ * `commentRaw`

 There are additional fields described below: `fileName`, `extraFields`, `comment`.
+These are the `*Raw` fields above after going through some processing, such as UTF-8 decoding.
+See their own sections below.
+(Note the inconsistency in pluralization of "field" vs "fields" in `extraField`, `extraFields`, and `extraFieldRaw`.
+Sorry about that.)

 The `new Entry()` constructor is available for clients to call, but it's usually not useful.
 The constructor takes no parameters and does nothing; no fields will exist.